-- a.
-Be nominated by their NSO; - Prior to announcing retirement, be categorised as Podium, Podium Ready or Podium Potential (Podium for CG-only sports) within the sport specific athlete categorisation matrix, and be receiving dAIS support in the year prior to retirement/non-selection; - c.
-Have a transition plan in place with a member of the NSO's Athlete Well-being & Engagement team (or equivalent) and meet regularly focussing on maintaining their wellbeing during the transition; - d.
-Satisfy the dAIS means test (refer to Section 10); and - e.
-Not be currently serving a sanction or provisional suspension for an anti-doping rule violation and/or not be in breach of a NSO integrity policy including Member Protection, Competition Manipulation & Sports Wagering, Misuse of Drugs and Medicines;
+- a) Be nominated by their NSO; - Prior to announcing retirement, be categorised as Podium, Podium Ready or Podium Potential (Podium for CG-only sports) within the sport specific athlete categorisation matrix, and be receiving dAIS support in the year prior to retirement/non-selection; - c) Have a transition plan in place with a member of the NSO's Athlete Well-being & Engagement team (or equivalent) and meet regularly focussing on maintaining their wellbeing during the transition; - d) Satisfy the dAIS means test (refer to Section 10); and - e) Not be currently serving a sanction or provisional suspension for an anti-doping rule violation and/or not be in breach of a NSO integrity policy including Member Protection, Competition Manipulation & Sports Wagering, Misuse of Drugs and Medicines;

-Eligible athletes may be provided with up to a half (0.5) dAIS allocation, based on their most recent athlete categorisation level.
+Eligible Podium and Podium Ready athletes may be provided with up to a half (0.5) dAIS allocation in line with the 2023/24 grant amounts (excluding one-off top up), based on their most recent athlete categorisation level.
+For all other categories, the maximum grant amount will not exceed 50% of the annual dAIS grant received in 2023/24.
 Any funding provided is in addition to the NSO's dAIS funding allocation for the financial year.